 As social media’s presence in the world grows, so does its connection to our political landscape.
 It played a predominant role in the 2016 Presidential Election.
 It enabled the candidates to have a greater connection with voters than ever before.

-The uses of Twitter, Facebook and other platforms easily allow for this type of connection because of their ability to follow who you want and block out what you don’t to hear or see.
+The uses of Twitter, Facebook, and other platforms easily allow for this type of connection because of their ability to follow who you want and block out what you don’t hear or see.
 A study from Stanford University suggests 62% of U.S. adults get their news from social media.
 So, if you combine that percentage with the ability to follow what you want on social media, do you end up seeing the whole story?

 I’ll make this into a sports reference.
 I follow multiple Penn State University football accounts on Twitter, and that’s my choice because I’m a fan.
 If something happens to the Ohio State University’s football team (that isn’t national coverage), there’s a good chance I won’t hear about it.
 If I do, it will have a Penn State bias towards it because that’s what I’m following.
 I’ll automatically have a bias about something based on where I hear it from.